nhanle123/gettingdataproject/README.md

 ### Files

-'CodeBook.md' contains information on the variables, data set, transformations and work that was done to tidy up the data
+'CodeBook' contains information on the variables, data set, transformations and work that was done to tidy up the data

 'run_analysis.R' is the code for the R script used to complete the project goals